Package 'nonprobsvy'

 searchtype

-(Only for predictive mean matching) Indicates how to select 'closest' unit from nonprobability sample for each unit in probability sample.
-Either 1 (default) or 2 where 2 is matching by minimizing distance between \(\hat{y}_{i}\) for \(i \in S_{A}\) and \(y_{j}\) for \(j \in S_{B}\) and 1 is matching by minimizing distance between \(\hat{y}_{i}\) for \(i \in S_{A}\) and \(\hat{y}_{i}\) for \(i \in S_{A}\).
+(Only for the PMM Estimator) Indicates how to select 'closest' unit from non-probability sample for each unit in probability sample.
+Either 1 (default) or 2 where 2 is matching by minimizing distance between y^i\hat{y}_{i} for iSNPi \in S_{\mathrm{NP}} and yjy_{j} for jSPj \in S_{\mathrm{P}} and 1 is matching by minimizing distance between y^i\hat{y}_{i} for iSNPi \in S_{\mathrm{NP}} and y^i\hat{y}_{i} for iSNPi \in S_{\mathrm{NP}}.

 pmm_weights

-(Only for predictive mean matching) Indicate how to weight k nearest neighbours in \(S_{B}\) to create imputed value for units in \(S_{A}\).
-The default value "none" indicates that mean of k nearest \(y\)'s from \(S_{B}\) should be used whereas "prop_dist" results in weighted mean of these k values where weights are inversely proportional to distance between matched values.
+(Only for the PMM Estimator) Indicate how to weight k nearest neighbours in SPS_{\mathrm{P}} to create imputed value for units in SNPS_{\mathrm{NP}}.
+The default value "none" indicates that mean of k nearest yy's from SPS_{\mathrm{P}} should be used whereas "dist" results in weighted mean of these k values where weights are inversely proportional to distance between matched values.

 pmm_k_choice